kodokoto/featherweight-muse/README.md

 An implementation of a featherweight muse interpreter written in Rust.

-Featherweight muse is a simple language that is a subset of muse.
-It is designed to test the type system and the evaluation of muse, including compile-time memory management through borrow checking and local type inference.
+Featherweight muse is a simple language that acts as a subset of muse, a programming language that I'm working on.
+It is designed to test and evaluate the type system of muse, which implements compile-time memory management through borrow checking.
+The formalisation of featherweight muse can be seen in [this paper](https://github.com/kodokoto/featherweight-muse/blob/master/docs/final_report.pdf).

 Currently, featherweight muse supports the following:
 - [x] Variable declarations